hrydgard/ppsspp-site/docs/development/ppsspp-internals/mpeg.md

 To this end, there's a system library called `sceMpeg`.

 For audio, the Sony proprietary Atrac3+ codec is used.
-Playback is done directly through an owned sceAudioCodec context, rather than going through [sceAtrac](/docs/development/ppsspp-internals/atrac).
+Playback is done directly through an owned sceAudiocodec context, rather than going through [sceAtrac](/docs/development/ppsspp-internals/atrac).

+Video (h.264 or "AVC") is decoded using the sceVideocodec library.
+Unlike sceAudiocodec (which I've mostly figured out how it works), the details of sceVideocodec are entirely unknown at this point.

 ## scePsmf / scePsmfPlayer